Offline Device Protection Guide

 - Browser Extensions: Malicious wallet extensions

-- Defense: Verify software authenticity, use official sources
+- defence: Verify software authenticity, use official sources

 Social Engineering